 Inlyta can lead to increased blood pressure.
 It is important that you monitor your blood pressure closely and tell your doctor of any abnormalities.
 Your doctor may want to add medication to control your blood pressure to your existing medication schedule.

 Axitinib can lead to a condition called reversible posterior leukoencephalopathy syndrome (RPLS).
 If you develop a persistent headache, seizures, sudden abnormalities in vision, or unusual mood changes, get medical help immediately.

-Axitinib can occasionally cause serious blood clots that can possibly be fatal.
+Axitinib can occasionally cause serious blood clots that can be fatal.
 Examples include stroke, myocardial infarction, pulmonary embolism, deep vein thrombosis, or retinal artery occlusion.
-Severe dehydration or a medical history of blood clots, heart disease, or immobility increase the risk of blood clot formation.
+Severe dehydration or a medical history of blood clots, heart disease, or immobility increases the risk of blood clot formation.
 Estrogen-containing products such as the oral contraceptive pill can also increase the likelihood of clots.
-Seek emergency medical assistance immediately if you experience shortness of breath, short or shallow breathing, pain the left arm, chest, or jaw, unusual sweating, confusion or dizziness, pain or swelling in the groin or calf, sudden severe headaches, difficulty speaking, one-sided weakness, or sudden changes in vision.
+Seek emergency medical assistance immediately if you experience shortness of breath, short or shallow breathing, pain in the left arm, chest, or jaw, unusual sweating, confusion or dizziness, pain or swelling in the groin or calf, sudden severe headaches, difficulty speaking, one-sided weakness, or sudden vision changes.